operapoints/jet-engine-review/review.md

 The compressor will be TiAl6V4.
 Some concerns:

 - I avoided backsweep so I could get the highest pressure rise for a given diameter, but most designs I see have about 10-20 degrees of backsweep, and also some blade rake.
 Is this fine?
-I should not that I'm not concerned about off-design conditions
+I should add that I'm not concerned about off-design conditions
 - Will setting the blade inlet angles to have 0 incidence at the design point be sufficient to ensure appropriate inlet velocity?
 - The inlet radius compared to the compressor radius is proportionally quite large - is this okay?
 - The compressor has 0.3mm of clearance from the duct and a compression ratio of approximately 2 - is this good enough to prevent losses?